COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week - NewsBreak

 So far, teen vaccination rates have varied substantially across states, according to the American Academy of Pediatrics .
 In 12 states — including Maryland, New Mexico, Virginia and New Jersey — more than two-thirds of children ages 12 to 17 have received at least one dose.
 In 18 states — including Iowa, Michigan, Georgia, Missouri, Montana, Ohio, Louisiana and Tennessee — fewer than 50% have received one dose.

+Idaho’s information was not available in the American Academy of Pediatrics report, but the state’s website says about 37%, or about 39,250 Idahoans between the ages of 12-15 have received their first shot.
+That age group became eligible in May across the U.S.

-But a vaccine option for kids has been eagerly anticipated not just by parents but also by pediatricians and school officials, who already have been vaccinating the 12-to-15 -year-olds who became eligible in May.
+But a vaccine option for kids has been eagerly anticipated not just by parents but also by pediatricians and school officials.

 Kids at lower risk